reikamoon/reikamoon/README.md

 ## About :ribbon: Me
 Hi, welcome to my page!
-I'm passionate about web development, and I love building and daydreaming about coding projects! <br><br>
+I'm passionate about web development, and I love building and daydreaming about coding projects!
+I'm always eager to learn new things, so I like writing and doing technical tutorials. <br><br>

 - 📖 I am passionate about learning new technical skills and teaching tech!